Luiz - Fotolia

 Fusion Applications were supposed to become generally available in 2008, but Oracle didn't make these applications generally available to all customers until 2011.

-It's been suggested that Oracle wanted to take its time and had the luxury of doing so, since its installed base was still weathering a recession and had little appetite for a major application migration, no matter how useful the new software was.
+It's been suggested that Oracle wanted to take its time and had the luxury of doing so, since its installed base was still weathering a recession and had little appetite for a major application migration, no matter how useful the software was.

 Fusion Applications' sheer scope was another factor.
 "It takes a long time to build software from scratch, especially if you have to replace things that were strong category leaders," Mueller said.